» GEAR » Best Gifts for Motorcycle Lovers: Retro & Vintage-Inspired

 There are two distinct camps when referring to bike washing: those who see it as a necessary evil and those who adore it.
 But one thing on which most riders will agree, is that bike cleaning products are comparatively pricey.

-Muc-Off’s Motorcycle Clean Protect and Lube Kit should keep your rider stocked-up on cleaning products for a good few weeks.
+Muc-Off’s Motorcycle Clean Protect and Lube Kit should keep your beloved motorcycle rider stocked up on cleaning products for a good few weeks.
 Or maybe even months, depending on the frequency of washing.

 Motorcycle gear that’s considered PPE is usually more closely-fitting than regular garments.
-Clearly, that’s to help armour remain in the correct position.
+It’s a feature that helps keep moto armour in the correct position.
 But, it can also mean that essentials placed into pockets cause discomfort while on the bike.
 Incredibly distracting, if not somewhat annoying.